2026-05-15

 the new accumulator cap snap ring.

-WarningPlease ensure to wear the Face Shield throughout the entire process to prevent foreign objects from flying out.NoteMake sure the snap ring is fully seated in the groove on the inside of the accumulator bore.
+WarningWear the Face Shield throughout the entire process to protect against foreign objects flying out under pressure.NoteMake sure the snap ring is fully seated in the groove on the inside of the accumulator bore.

 -